jet/equinox/DOCUMENTATION.md

 -----------|------------
 Cache      | `System.Net.MemoryCache` or equivalent holding _State_ and/or `etag` information for a Stream with a view to reducing roundtrips, latency and/or Request Charges
 Unfolds    | Snapshot information, stored in an appropriate storage location (not as a Stream's actual Events), _but represented as Events_, to minimize Queries and the attendant Request Charges when there is a Cache miss
+Version    | When a decision function is invoked, it's presented with a State derived from the Stream's Events and/or Unfolds up to a given position.
+If the newest event has Index `9` (or it was loaded from an Unfold with `i=9`) the Version is `10`

 # Programming Model